-- 'Bank Account Holder Declaration' select one of the following: - I use South African bank accounts' - 'I use a South African bank account of a 3rd party' - 'I declare that I have no South African bank account' - 'Reason for No Local / 3rd Party Bank Account' select one of the following: - 'Non-resident without a local bank account' - 'Insolvency/Curatorship' - 'Deceased Estate' - 'Shared Account' - Income below tax threshold / Impractical' - Statutory restrictions' - 'Minor child' - 'Bank Account Status' this field is for SARS use and will be prepopulated by the SARS system - 'Account number' enter your bank account number
+'Bank Account Holder Declaration' - select one of the following:

+'I use South African bank accounts'

+- 'I use a South African bank account of a 3rd party' - 'I declare that I have no South African bank account'.
-• 'Branch number', 'Bank Name' and 'Branch Name'

-FOR EFILING SUBMISSIONS:
+'Reason for No Local / 3rd Party Bank Account' - select one of the following:

+- 'Non-resident without a local bank account'

+- 'Insolvency/Curatorship'

+- 'Deceased Estate'

+- 'Shared Account'

+- 'Income below tax threshold / Impractical'

+- Statutory restrictions'

+- 'Minor child'.

+'Bank Account Status' - this field is for SARS use and will be prepopulated by the SARS system.

+'Account number' - enter your bank account number

-- A drop-down list containing bank names has been included on the ITR12 return to make it easier when submitting the return. - Select the applicable bank name.
-Once selected, the 'branch name' and the 'branch number' fields will be automatically completed on the return. - If you cannot find the bank name on the list, select 'Other' and complete all the necessary fields.
+'Branch number', 'Bank Name' and 'Branch Name' - a drop-down list containing bank names has been included on the return to make it easier when submitting the return.
+Select the applicable bank name.
+Once selected, the 'branch name' and the 'branch number' fields will be automatically completed on the return.
+If you cannot find the bank name on the list, select 'Other' and complete all the necessary fields.